Édouard-Léon Scott de Martinville

 Édouard-Léon Scott de Martinville (/fr/; 25 April 1817 – 26 April 1879) was a French printer, bookseller and inventor.

 He invented the earliest known sound recording device, the phonautograph, which was patented in France on 25 March 1857.
+Despite his innovation, he received little recognition during his lifetime, and his work was largely forgotten until the early 21st century, when phonautograph recordings made in 1860 were rediscovered and played back in 2008.

 Early years

 As a printer by trade, he was able to read accounts of the latest scientific discoveries and became an inventor.
 Scott de Martinville was interested in recording the sound of human speech in a way similar to that achieved by the then-new technology of photography for light and image.
 He hoped for a form of stenography that could record the whole of a conversation without any omissions.
 His earliest interest was in an improved form of stenography, and he was the author of several papers on shorthand and a history of the subject (1849).

 He was married twice and had six children.